kasoju2712/Bibliometric-Matching/README.md

 	5) load_data - Functions and utilities load appropriate dataframes from Web of Science

-parse_prize,parse_prize_winner -> to parse prize winner information of various prizes and store in a proper format

 Execution
 ---------

-Part 1  - Extract relevant information of personality from wikipedia using parse_prize,parse_prize_winner scripts.
+Part 1  - Execute parse_prize,parse_prize_winner  scripts to extract winner information from various prizes and store in a proper format

 Part 2  - Use the information to uniquely match personality in Web of Science.